divineanekwe/divineanekwe/README.md

   - *Coming soon to GitHub*

 - <b>ALX Portfolio Projects</b>
-  - Currently working on data science and front-end development challenges
+  - Currently working on learning and milestone challenges
   - *Will be added progressively as repositories*

 <h2>🧠 Background & Interests</h2>